Dean-Kawasaki fluctuating hydrodynamics for backscattering hard rods

-The flipping dynamics in this system can also be conveniently visualized by considering each quasiparticle carrying a stopwatch set to a waiting time, $\mt{t}$ drawn from an exponential distribution, $\gamma e^{-\gamma \mt{t}}$, where $\gamma$ is the flipping rate.
-In the absence of any external potential, each quasiparticle moves ballistically in between collisions until the timer in the stopwatch reaches zero.
-When that happens, a left moving quasiparticle ($\sigma = -1$) turns into a right moving one ($\sigma = +1$) and vice-versa, and the stopwatch of the particular quasiparticle is restarted from a new randomly drawn time, $\mt{t}'$.
-In the event of a collision, while hard rods exchange their velocities as well as their clocks, a quasiparticle retains both while undergoing jumps by rod length $a$.
+Fig.~\ref{fig:trajectories} shows quasiparticle trajectories in a system of BHRs for a particular realization of initial condition.
+The jump events in quasiparticle trajectories is shown as random sharp horizontal lines or intermittent plateaus.
+At this point, an alternative description of the flipping dynamics of quasiparticles seems convenient.
+Each backscattering quasiparticle can be said to possess, in addition to $w$ and $\sigma$, a stopwatch that is set to a waiting time, $\mt{t}$ drawn from an exponential distribution, $\gamma e^{-\gamma \mt{t}}$, where $\gamma$ is the flipping rate.
+As soon as the timer in the stopwatch reaches zero, a left moving quasiparticle ($\sigma = -1$) turns into a right moving one ($\sigma = +1$) and vice-versa, and the stopwatch of the particular quasiparticle is restarted from a new randomly drawn time, $\mt{t}'$.
+Fig.~\ref{fig:Schematic of collision dynamics} shows a schematic of the collision dynamics between two backscattering hard rods.
+In the event of a collision, while two quasiparticles only undergo jumps with no change to their momenta or their waiting times, exchanges of both the momenta and clocks happen in the case of physical hard rods.

+At this stage, it is natural to draw comparisons of this system with interacting run and tumble particles (RTPs).
+In the latter, the interactions among individual RTPs can be modeled by a velocity field in position space which depends on the density of neighboring particles.

+The resulting problem is a much difficult one and has been explored in the past (see \cite{Tailleur2008RTP}).
+In this work, however, the flipping rate is originally introduced in the quasiparticle dynamics, which is relevant to integrability breaking in GHD, rather than the actual hard rods.
+Hence, the description of the system naturally admits exchange of clocks between individual hard rods during collision.